Building a Community Around Your Blog: Tools and Strategies

 Disqus Low–Med High (social discovery) Free; paid tiers for publishers (~$11–$99/mo) Broad reach, easy install

-Commento High Low From $12/mo hosted; open-source self-host Privacy-focused blogs, minimal UI
+Commento High Low From $12/mo hosted; open-source self-host, according to the source from wplift.com.
+Privacy-focused blogs, minimal UI

 Discord Low Medium Free; Nitro optional ($9.99/mo) Real-time chat, events, creator communities